pflanze/mailmover/README.md

 It can currently be configured to use german or english folder names and notification text.

-Originally this was very old and ugly code developed purely for personal use.
-I have cleaned it up quite a bit since, but it's still not a work of beauty.
+I originally wrote this in a hurry for personal use, at a time when I wasn't that good a coder yet.
+I have cleaned it up quite a bit since, but it could still use more work.

 ## Installation